The Whitetail Rut: 7 Key Phases

 To simplify, it’s the time when does are almost in estrus and bucks know it.
 During the chasing phase, both young and older bucks feverishly scour the woods and pursue and literally chase does around, checking them for breeding readiness.
 Their individual purpose is to find and service a hot doe.

 If you’re in the woods at this time, it can be magical.
 During both the seeking and chasing phase, where healthy buck-to-doe ratios exist, rattling, grunting, and using doe bleat calls can be extremely effective in attracting curious testosterone-driven bucks to close range.
-In some situations, a snort wheeze can draw a hesitant but driven buck in to shooting range.
+In some situations, a snort wheeze can draw a hesitant but driven buck into shooting range.

 One of your best strategies will still involve locating and setting up over a primary scrape.
 These primary scrapes are often double or even triple the size of boundary scrapes, and they are visited regularly (usually daily) by both bucks and does in the area.
 Again, focus your efforts on a primary scrape during this chasing phase, and your chances of encountering deer go way up.

 In very general terms, the chasing phase typically occurs throughout the Midwestern, Central, and Northeastern United States and across Canada through the second week in November.
-Given the different subspecies in some southeastern states, timing can be four to six weeks later.
+Given the different subspecies in some southeastern states, the timing can be four to six weeks later.
 For most of us though, we can anticipate the chasing phase to occur between November 9 and November 13.

 With scrapes being used as a primary communication tool, bucks and does continue to service them with increased frequency during this phase.
 It’s at this point that a select number of primary scrapes will be visited most frequently.
 Locate one of these primary scrapes, and you will greatly increase your odds of having an encounter.

-Stage 4: The Estrus, Peak Rut
+4. The Estrus, Peak Rut

 The time of year most serious Whitetail hunters wait all year for—the breeding phase, or primary estrus period— is commonly recognized as the peak of the rut.
 This is when buck movement breaks wide open and the bucks are on the move.
 It’s the time when does go into estrus and are receptive to the breeding advances of eager bucks.